thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 <i>* only in Entities table, Alarms table, Device admin table, and Asset admin table widgets.</i>

 The "On cell click" action adds a function for each cell in the specified table column.
 Let's explore how this action works using the "Entities table" widget as an example.
-We'll configure this widget so that clicking on a cell in the selected column takes us to another state with detailed telemetry information about the selected device.
+We'll configure this widget so that clicking on a cell in the selected column redirects us to another state with detailed telemetry information about the selected device.

-We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
+We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step.
 Therefore, we will proceed directly to the action configuration step.

 - Select "On cell click " action source;
-- After selecting an action source, the "Column index*" drop-down menu appears.
+- After selecting an action source, the "Column index*" drop-down menu will appear.
 Select the widget column to which this action will be applied;
 - Input a name for the action.
 Optionally, select an icon;
 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
 - After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a previously created state you&#39;d like to be transitioned to;
 - Then, click the "Add" button;
-- Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+- Now in the "Actions" window, you can see the configured action, allowing you to double-check the action source, icon, and action type.
 Click "Save", and then click "Apply" to save the widget settings;
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

 {% include images-gallery.html imageCollection="on-cell-click-1" %}